 It is better not to use the automatic mode of the camera.
 As with landscape photography, it is better to use shutter priority.
-Especially if the shooting takes place during a snowfall.
-By experimenting with the settings, you can show snowflakes as crisp (at medium shutter speeds), as stripes (by setting a slow shutter speed), or small dots (at short shutter speeds).
+Especially if the shooting takes place during a snowfall, by experimenting with the settings, you can show snowflakes as crisp (at medium shutter speeds), as stripes (by setting a slow shutter speed), or tiny dots (at short shutter speeds).

-A Selection of Useful Tips for Successful Shots
+10 Useful Tips for Successful Winter Landscape Photography

 - To make the snow look more transparent and whiter, you can use contrasts.
 You can give it a crystal-clear look by placing yellow or red objects in the frame;

 - If you are photographing in sunny weather in winter, you can use a polarizing filter.
 It will reduce the reflection from the snow and make the sky more attractive;

 - Winter landscapes are best taken in the morning.
 On a sunny day, snow sparkles and shimmers objects cast long intricate shadows.
 If you can't get out for a photo hunt in the morning, you can try to find exciting subjects closer to sunset;

 - There should be something other than snow in the pictures.
 In winter, it is essential to find bright accents that make your photo attractive.
 The uniformity of color and shape looks dull;

 - A camera lens hood will help to combat unwanted glare and reflections.
 This attachment is included in any kit when purchasing optics.
 Taking pictures with her, you will be able to take more contrasting images;